Lehigh Township, Carbon County, Pennsylvania: Transportation

 As of 2020, there were 14.09 mi of public roads in Lehigh Township, of which 9.00 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 5.09 mi were maintained by the township.

-No numbered highways pass through Lehigh Township.
-Main thoroughfares through the township include Buck Mountain Road, Lehigh Gorge Drive, Leslie Run Road and Rockport Road.
+Main thoroughfares through the township include Buck Mountain Road, Lehigh Gorge Drive, Leslie Run Road, and Rockport Road.

-During the nineteenth century, the Commonwealth of Pennsylvania built the first road through what would ultimately become Lehigh Township.
+During the 19th century, the Commonwealth of Pennsylvania built the first road through what would ultimately become Lehigh Township.
 A state road, it began at the segment of the Lehigh and Susquehanna Turnpike where the Spring Mountain House was located, and proceeded through the borough of Weatherly and on to White Haven.

 In 1840, construction of the White Haven and Lausanne Turnpike was begun with work on the turnpike segment between the Compton House to Morrison's finished in 1841.

-The Lehigh Valley Railroad and the Philadelphia and Reading Railroad also established lines in the township during this century.
+The Lehigh Valley Railroad and the Philadelphia and Reading Railroad established lines in the township during this century.